vedikagrawal/dwm-project/README.md

 Click on "Run FP-Growth" to process the data.
 View the generated frequent itemsets, conditional pattern bases, FP-Trees, and association rules.
 Download the results as CSV files.​

+# Dependencies

+Python 3.7 or higher
+Streamlit
+pandas
+matplotlib​

+Install all dependencies using the provided requirements.txt file.​ GitHub

+# Contributing
+Contributions are welcome!
+If you have suggestions for improvements or encounter any issues, please open an issue or submit a pull request.​

+# License
+This project is licensed under the MIT License.​

+# Acknowledgements
+This project was developed as part of the Data Warehousing and Mining (DWM) course to demonstrate the application of the FP-Growth algorithm in mining frequent itemsets and generating association rules.​